sw6820/jiant/guides/general/in_depth_intro.md

 ### Task preprocessing

-The task preprocessing pipeline is define in the task object.
+The task preprocessing pipeline is defined in the task object.
 For instance, let's look at the `MnliTask` (see: [Source](../../jiant/tasks/lib/mnli.py)).
 You'll notice several dataclass-like definitions, and finally the `MnliTask` object at the bottom.
 Our preprocessing works by converting data through a series of processing steps, from raw `Example`s all the way to `DataRow`.
 Let's go through each step.

 1. Raw data → `Example`: The Task object defines how to read in examples from a raw text-based format (often `.jsonl`), and returns a list or iterable of `Example`. `Example`s contain the information we need to ultimately form batches.
 2. `Example` → `TokenizedExample`: The `Example` class defines how to go from `Example`s to `TokenizedExample`s.
 This handles the tokenization of inputs, as well as any tokenization-related processing (e.g. mapping of span indices).